letigsainz/tech-writing/1. Service Discovery/howTo.md

 ## Lambda Services

-All lambda services should be registered to the existing Lambda Node in Consul.
+Due to the "temporary" nature of lambdas, the Consul Registrator cannot sense them in the same way as ECS services.
+As a workaround, we created a specific Node for lambdas in Consul's registry.

+All lambda services must be registered to the Lambda Node.
 To do so, you will need to:

 * retrieve the `consul-client` remote state.
 * define the lambda node address, your service tags, and health check within a `consul_service` resource.